 Direct Killing.
 Our aNK cells have activation receptors that naturally bind to stress-induced proteins.
-They possess a unique property in that they lack viral binding CD16 receptors and therefore are resistant to viral attack.
+They possess a unique property in that they lack CD16 receptors and therefore are resistant to attack by certain deadly viruses.
 We are developing our aNK product candidates for the treatment of virally-induced cancers such as polyoma virus induced Merkel Cell Carcinoma (MCC), Human Papilloma Virus (HPV) induced cervical and head and neck cancers as well as infectious diseases such as Ebola and other serious viral, fungal and bacterial infections.
 We have initiated a phase II clinical trial for our aNK product candidate in MCC.
 Data derived from treating the first 3 subjects demonstrates again indication-specific safety and encouraging signs of biological activity as a monotherapy.
+In this study one patient had a mixed response and one patient obtained a radiologic complete response, which has been durable to date.
+To further enhance aNK activity, this program has been amended to include administration of ALT-803 (an IL-15 superagonist).
+Patient enrollment in this amended trial has started with the first patient enrolled at the end of January 2017 with the aNK plus ALT-803 combination dosed in the first patient in early February 2017.
+The treatment was well tolerated with no dose limiting adverse events.
+Enrollment of our second patient occurred in February 2017 with the first dose planned by the end of March 2017.
 Additionally, we intend to pursue combination therapies with low-dose metronomic cytotoxic agents and radiation therapy which we believe would augment the ability of our aNK cells to attack the cancer cells through multiple combined points of attack.

 Antibody-Mediated Killing.
 Our haNK cells are genetically engineered to over-express high-affinity CD16 receptors, designed to enhance the therapeutic efficacy of antibodies through ADCC.
-We intend to develop our haNK product candidates as combination therapies with widely-used FDA-approved antibody products such as Herceptin, Erbitux, Unituxin and Rituxan, in addition to combining haNK with avelumab (anti-PD-L1) and an IL-15 super-agonist in studies at the National Cancer Institute (NCI), under a Cooperative Research and Development Agreement (CRADA) agreement.
-The latter trial is expected to enroll patients at the NCI early in 2017.
+We intend to develop our haNK product candidates as combination therapies with widely-used FDA-approved antibody products such as Herceptin, Erbitux, Darzalex and Rituxan, in addition to combining haNK with avelumab (anti-PD-L1) and an IL-15 super-agonist in studies at the National Cancer Institute (NCI), under a Cooperative Research and Development Agreement (CRADA) agreement.
+The latter trial is expected to enroll patients at three sites, including the NCI, and commence immediately after phase I safety for single-agent dosing has been determined.